Infinite-Nomic/Infinite-Nomic/Bounties.rst

 "COMPLETE" (by Pickledrose)

 Pickledrose BOUNTY: Successfully recruit a new player to this nomic.
 This person needs to stay active for 3 game days.

+Gaelan BOUNTY: Create a bounty with a task of "Be Gaelan."